 Our mission is to eliminate these laws and the harmful impacts they have on people’s lives.
 We are especially focused on laws that limit the availability or affordability of abortion care; contribute to disparities in reproductive health outcomes; embody gender-based stereotypes; or discriminate against people based on their reproductive decisions.

 Our goal is a legal system that enables each of us to make decisions about intensely personal matters like sex, pregnancy, family, and health care based on our own beliefs and values—and ensures that we all have the resources we need to carry those decisions out.

 Where We Work

 In Caring Families Pregnancy Services Inc. v.
-City of Hartford, we are defended a municipality’s efforts to protect consumers from deceptive practices by pregnancy resource centers, some of which present themselves as healthcare facilities but do not have licensed medical professionals on site.
+City of Hartford, we defended a municipality’s efforts to protect consumers from deceptive practices by pregnancy resource centers, some of which present themselves as health care facilities but do not have licensed medical professionals on site.

 In Whole Woman’s Health Alliance v.
 Hill, we are challenging laws that place arbitrary limits on the availability of abortion care and undermine the dignity of people seeking abortions.
 These include TRAP laws; laws that deny abortion patients the benefits of scientific progress; biased counseling and waiting-period laws; laws that burden adolescents who lack parental support; and laws that criminalize abortion care.

 In Mayor and City Council of Baltimore v.
 Azar, we are challenging the Trump administration’s efforts to undermine Title X—a federal grant program dedicated to ensuring that low-income people have access to comprehensive family planning and related preventive health services—by placing ideologically-driven limitations on health care providers’ participation and preventing beneficiaries from obtaining accurate information about where they can obtain abortion care.